Updated on 2024-10-14 GMT+08:00

 Solution

-1. Terminate the long-running transaction.
+1. Terminate long-running transactions if needed.

 Recommended: